The Shadow: Influence on superheroes and other media

 Alan Moore has credited The Shadow as one of the key influences for the creation of V, the title character in his DC Comics miniseries V for Vendetta, which later became a Warner Bros. feature film released in 2006.

-The Shadow is also one of the inspirations for Disney's 1991-1992 cartoon series Darkwing Duck.
+The Shadow is also one of the inspirations for Disney's 1991–1992 cartoon series Darkwing Duck.

-The 2015 video game Fallout 4 includes a quest series centered on a character called "The Silver Shroud," a masked crime-fighting detective from old-world radio shows; the character is based largely on The Shadow.
+The 2015 video game Fallout 4 includes a quest series centered on a character called "the Silver Shroud," a crime-fighting detective from old-world radio shows.